awsdocs/amazon-lumberyard-user-guide/doc_source/transform-matching.md

 1. In the viewport, select a group of entities\.

-1. Press and hold **Alt** and press the middle mouse button to select a target entity\.
+1. Press and hold **Ctrl** and **Alt** and press the middle mouse button to select a target entity\.
 This sets the local space of each entity in the selected group to the target entity that you specified\.
 **Example**

    In the following example, select a group of entities and use the ditto feature to set them to the local space of the target entity\.